< All projects

 One particular issue arising from the data was that for a computing teacher considering whether and how to teach the concepts and skills of AI, there are many aspects to be considered.
 Teachers may want to teach pupils how LLMs work, teach them how to use them effectively for learning, and use them themselves for innovative teaching methods or productivity purposes.
 They may also focus on students’ own use of generative AI.
 These four aspects of generative AI can easily be confused.

 One of the primary outputs of this ongoing project is guidance for computing teachers around the use of generative AI in school.
-We hope this will be available in June/July 2024.
+This is now available to download here:

 Funding